-DTC identifies scenarios that may potentially prevent it from providing its critical operations and services, including through the development of recovery and orderly wind-down plans.
-As part of this process, DTC has simulated single and multiple Member failures coinciding with significant market price changes to assess financial resource adequacy and impact to DTC's ability to continue to provide critical operations and services.
+Scenarios that may prevent an FMI from providing critical operations and services to assess financial resource adequacy and impact to DTC's ability to continue to provide critical operations and services.
 DTC maintains the Participants Fund as a financial resource to cover potential losses resulting from Participant default, so that it can continue to operate for remaining Participants.
 A portion of DTC's own financial resources would also be applied to such a loss.
 Risk evaluations show that such resources are sufficient to handle the default of several Participants.
 DTC's loss waterfall is discussed in Principle 13 (Participant-default rules and procedures) below.